GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 Previously our scene editor was lacking support for importing sub-scenes.
 This meant that developers had to manually open the scene file and paste the sub-scene UUID in its import section.
-To save time, I've added a popup that shows all the importable sub-scenes, and allows the developer to select the one they want to import.
+To save time, we've added a popup that shows all the importable sub-scenes, and allows the developer to select the one they want to import.

 .. image:: images/scene_editor_showcase.gif